 In 2035, algorithms will be able to draw from petabytes of information to perform complex, long-term scenario planning.
 They will make trillions of decisions per second and manage complex systems in ways that surpass human comprehension.

-In this final future scenario, visitors enter the nerve center of the UAE HyperMind, a massively interconnected artificial intelligence that is tasked with responsibly managing society.
+In this third and final scenario, visitors entered the nerve center of the UAE HyperMind—a massively interconnected artificial intelligence tasked with responsibly managing society.
 This superintelligence is fed with billions of data streams from every corner of society, the economy and the natural world.

 This area asked visitors: How will these machines impact government, society, and the world?
-What will our role be in giving them objectives and helping to guide them, and how will they help to guide us?
+How will we give them the right goals, and how will they guide us?

 An Interview with the HyperMind